Eyescale/Consensus/README.txt

 	to represent and understand the way Systems work in reality, but also the only approach that gives us the chance to harmonize ourselves with our environment.

-	The challenge posed by this objective breaks down into two parts
+	Technically, the challenge posed by this objective breaks down into two parts
 		1. The Procedural part - aka.
 Consensus Execution Model
 		2. The Descriptive part - aka.
 Consensus Data Model